-SL This class offers a survey of the geography, historical development, accomplishments of famous people, important festivals, foods, kind of government and

-2022-2023 Page | 90 +Denotes liberal arts - science course SL-service learning course social organization for each Spanish-speaking country.
+SL This class offers a survey of the geography, historical development, accomplishments of famous people, important festivals, foods, kind of government and social organization for each Spanish-speaking country.
 Mutual similarities, differences, and influences are highlighted.
-Pre: 12 hours Spanish.
+Students will demonstrate an advanced understanding of the interrelatedness of products, perspectives, and practices in the target cultures.
+Through the service-learning opportunity, students will use the language beyond the classroom to interact and collaborate in their community and the globalized world.
+Pre: SPAN 2183 or permission of instructor.

-+3153 Topics in Hispanic Literature and Culture This course, repeatable if the topic changes, focuses on the cultural or literary contributions of specific groups within the Hispanic World.
++3153 Topics in Hispanic Literature and Culture

+This course, repeatable if the topic changes, focuses on the cultural or literary contributions of specific groups within the Hispanic World.
 Some examples of topics include Hispanic Women's Writers, War and Revolution, the Hispanic Short Story, Food and Culture, or the Golden Age of Spanish Literature.
+For all topics, students will comprehend and interpret oral, printed, and video texts by identifying the main ideas and supporting details.
+They will also infer and interpret the author's intent and cultural perspectives as well as offer a personal interpretation of the texts used in the course.
+Interdisciplinary topics are encouraged to allow students to identify distinctive viewpoints in documents from a range of disciplines accessible to them only through the target language.
 This course may be repeated for credit if the topic changes.
-Pre: SPAN 3103.
+Pre: SPAN 2183 or permission of instructor.